willymcallister/willymcallister.github.io/_topics/topic-amplifiers.md

 ![]({{ site.baseurl }}{% link i/video.svg %}) [Virtual ground - examples]({{ site.baseurl }}{% link _videos/opamp-virtual-ground-examples.md %})

 ![]({{ site.baseurl }}{% link i/video.svg %}) [Summing op-amp]({{ site.baseurl }}{% link _videos/opamp-summing.md %})

+**Further study**

+One of the best sources of information about analog circuit design and operational amplifiers is the design library at [Analog Devices](http://www.analog.com/en/education/education-library/tutorials/analog-electronics.html).
+This company is one of the leaders in analog integrated circuits.
+Over the years their design engineers have written great tutorials and detailed guides about their product line and, more importantly, about the fundamentals of analog design and signal sensing.
+This is a highly trusted source.